 - a chunky flower shape inspired by the broken earring and filled with layers of lines inspired by the dark purple crystal

 - crystal shapes inspired by the raw citrine

 - wavy lines and leaf shapes inspired by the pottery bowl

 - hearts inspired by the heart stone and the rose quartz (meaning = love)

 - criss-cross shapes inspired by the facets of the citrine.

-I tried out this tutorial with my sister, who does not work as an artist but wasn’t afraid to try drawing a mandala (thanks, Kari!).
+I tried out this tutorial with my sister, who does not work as an artist but wasn’t afraid to try drawing a personal mandala (thanks, Kari!).
 Her objects were the amethyst bracelet, blue crystal necklace, wavy rings, and bag of tiny Worry Dolls.
 She was pleasantly surprised with how her drawing turned out and hung it up in her room as decoration.
 It’s amazing how layered shapes can look so cool, and it’s especially awesome to have a custom work of art that was inspired by your own possessions.

 Use this drawing time to acknowledge your physical and spiritual blessings… and remember to enjoy the process of drawing a mandala!

 artist at Soul Flower who drew many of the beautiful mandalas featured in our mandala clothing shop, where you can find mandala leggings, mandala tapestries and mandala shirts.